 There are a few key differences between hiking gaiters and running gaiters.
 First, hiking gaiters are generally taller and designed to cover the top of hiking boots, whereas running gaiters stop at the top of the shoe or a couple of inches above the ankle.
 Some are very minimalist, like the Topo Performance Gaiter.

-Hiking gaiters are also constructed with stiff, sturdy, highly durable materials and are usually waterproof.
-They can keep boots dry through rainy weather or creek crossings — possibly over multi-day hiking or backpacking trips where there may not be an opportunity to dry out boots.
-Companies also design hiking gaiters to withstand abrasive brush and brambles and protect against poison ivy and poison oak, snake bites, and ticks.
+Hiking gaiters employ stiff, sturdy, highly durable materials and are usually waterproof.
+They can keep boots dry through rainy weather or creek crossings — possibly over multiday hiking or backpacking trips where there may not be an opportunity to dry out boots.
+Companies also design hiking gaiters to withstand abrasive brush and brambles and to protect against poison ivy, poison oak, snake bites, and ticks.

 Traditional hiking gaiters are too heavy and cumbersome for running.
 Since we’re generally not as concerned about wet socks, given that our shoes aren’t waterproof, we don’t need a heavy-duty waterproof gaiter.